Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: Connections

 \subsection{Universal forms}

 The notion of universal differential form is widely used in noncommutative geometry, especially in connection with cyclic homology \cite{Con}.
 For topological algebras, their exact definition depends on a choice of topological tensor product.
 The default choice is the Grothendieck projective tensor product, because it linearizes the multiplication in a topological algebra continuously.
-However, when dealing with operator algebras, the natural choice is the Haagerup tensor product. \begin{definition} Let $\mathcal{A}$ be an operator algebra.
-The module of \emph{universal $1$-forms} over $\mathcal{A}$ is defined as
+However, when dealing with operator algebras, the natural choice is the Haagerup tensor product.
+Meyer \cite{Meyer} has shown any operator algebra $\mathcal{B}$ admits a canonical unitization $\mathcal{B}^{+}$, simply by taking the unital algebra generated by it in any completely isomorphic representation $\pi:\mathcal{B}\rightarrow B(\mathpzc{H})$, on some Hilbert space $\mathpzc{H}$.
+Note that, when $\mathcal{B}$ has a unit, then $q=\pi(1)$ is an idempotent, so $\pi$ restricts to a unital representation on $B(q\mathpzc{H})$ and the unitization coincides with $\mathcal{B}$ in this case.
+In this section we will always replace $\mathcal{B}$ by $\mathcal{B}^{+}$. \begin{definition} Let $\mathcal{B}$ be an operator algebra.
+The module of \emph{universal $1$-forms} over $\mathcal{B}$ is defined as